BorisKriuk/omsp/README.md

 It requires no external API keys and returns structured risk assessments in a single JSON response.

+---

-## Design Philosophy
+## 🧭 Design Philosophy

 Previous attempts at client-side safety (such as Apple's CSAM scanning) failed because they were proprietary, centralized hash reporting, and lacked public accountability.
 OMSP addresses all three failures:

-1. **The data never moves.** Classification happens entirely on-device or on the platform's local node.
+1. **🔐 The data never moves.** Classification happens entirely on-device or on the platform's local node.
 Message content is never transmitted to any external server, government, or third party.

-2. **Detection rules are open source and human-readable.** Anyone can verify that no one has inserted "flag political dissent" into the keyword lists.
+2. **📖 Detection rules are open source and human-readable.** Anyone can verify that no one has inserted "flag political dissent" into the keyword lists.
    Threat definitions are transparent, auditable, and versioned.

-3. **Alerts, not wiretaps.** What leaves the device — periodically, not in real-time — is an anonymized statistical signal: a user hash triggered a specific classifier at a given confidence level, with an escalation pattern detected.
+3. **🔔 Alerts, not wiretaps.** What leaves the device — periodically, not in real-time — is an anonymized statistical signal: a user hash triggered a specific classifier at a given confidence level, with an escalation pattern detected.
 No message content.
 No identifying information.
 Just a lead.
    Governments can investigate through legal channels, warrants, and courts.

-The periodic reporting delay is deliberate and philosophically significant: real-time reporting is surveillance; periodic aggregated alerts are safety reporting, closer to how a human moderator would flag concerns.
+> 💡 The periodic reporting delay is deliberate and philosophically significant:
+> real-time reporting is surveillance; periodic aggregated alerts are safety
+> reporting, closer to how a human moderator would flag concerns.

 ## Threat Categories